 - be able to capture the relevant data: for that, you have to be sure that it is possible for you to segment your visitors into the categories chosen.

 - have the tools to leverage this and personalize your website according to it.
-Indeed, you have to use the tools that enable you both to gather the relevant data and to use it to provide your visitors with personalized experiences.

 3. Personalize the look and feel